What is Palliative Care?

 Both hospice care and palliative care have the goal of reducing pain and effective symptom management in the face of a serious or life-limiting illness.
 However, palliative care can begin as soon as a diagnosis is reached and can occur concurrently with active treatment.

-If you or a loved one feel that palliative care would be beneficial or if you have any addition questions, please call the Center at 908.889.7780 or fill out the form below to be contacted by our palliative care team.
+If you or a loved one feel that palliative care would be beneficial or if you have any addition questions, please call the Center at 908.889.7780 or fill out the form above to be contacted by our palliative care team.

 Call us anytime.